 If you manage a team of employees, it's important to have a workplace mental wellbeing strategy in place.
 A comprehensive mental wellbeing programme can help reduce stress and anxiety levels for employees, line managers and senior managers.
 Beyond this, a good employee wellbeing strategy meets your employees' needs so that they can perform at their peak level and remain productive.

-Why not start by auditing your current well-being provision and getting instant recommendations with our Online Mental Health in the Workplace Audit?
+- Audit your current well-being provision and get instant recommendations with our Online Mental Health in the Workplace Audit.

 What is a wellbeing strategy?

 Employee wellbeing is a term that refers to the overall health and wellbeing of employees, including their physical, mental, and emotional health.
 In recent years, employee wellbeing has gained increasing recognition in the workplace.
 Employee wellbeing extends beyond physical health and encompasses many other areas, such as emotional wellbeing, financial stability and even workplace satisfaction.

 As such, a wellbeing strategy is a detailed plan designed to promote health and happiness within a business.
 It considers the needs of employees, as well as the challenges and goals of the business.
 The benefits of such a strategy include less absenteeism and presenteeism, greater productivity, improved morale, and higher job satisfaction.

 Why is employee wellbeing important?